-Globalisation has played an important role in the ever-evolving new Indian Culture.
+Globalization has played an important role in the ever-evolving new Indian Culture.
 Thus, giving a gateway to live-in relationships in Indian society.
 The Indian society had frowned upon the culture of living together before marriage or without any legal binding, until the last few decades.
 Though in recent years, the number of youths, as well as adults entering such form of courtship, has increased in India.
-Let us view, the meaning, benefits and main drawbacks of live-in courtship in India.
+Let us view, the meaning, benefits, and main drawbacks of live-in courtship in India.

-Live-in relationship can be referred to, “Two individuals coming together and cohabitating without any legal bonds to explore various areas of their relationship.
+A live-in relationship can be referred to, “Two individuals coming together and cohabitating without any legal bonds to explore various areas of their relationship.
 Usually, individuals who enter a live-in relationship are already in a long-term relationship and want to sample married life without any legal bonds, or individuals who want to enter a no-strings-attached relationship with all the perks of a married life (importantly the companionship and sexual relationship), or they want to maintain their single status for financial as well as personal reasons.”

 Likewise, the main difference between marriage and live-in relationship is that the institution of marriage is a socially and ritually accepted union and a contract between two persons that constitutes rights and legal obligations towards each other.
 Whereas, in a live-in relationship, it is a union between two individuals without any legal and social (traditional) obligations towards each other.

 Furthermore, individuals who enter such kind of courtship can have the following reasoning, they want to test their compatibility without the legal process, individuals who are already married to another person as the law does not permit them to have two marriages simultaneously, individuals who belong to Lesbian Gay Bisexual Transgender (LGBT) community and so on.
 Moving on, the important perk of being in a live-in relationship is that as there are no laws tying them together; Consequently, either of the partners can walk out of the relationship, as and when they want.
-Even though, there are many benefits for a live-in kind of relationships, following are the drawbacks of live-in courtship.
+Even though there are many benefits for a live-in kind of relationships, the following are the drawbacks of live-in courtship.

 Problems Faced in a Live-in Relationship